Assessing Hydrological Connectivity in Australia Through Noble Gas Data

 Overview

-Hydrological connectivity is a water-mediated transport of matter, energy, and organisms within or between elements of the hydrological cycle.
+Hydrological and hydrogeological connectivity in groundwater and surface water systems describes how readily water can move within different parts of aquifers and between groundwater and surface water systems such as springs, rivers and lakes.
+It assesses the degree of water-mediated transport of matter, energy, and organisms within or between elements of the hydrological cycle.
 Typically used to understand variations in run-off and run-on, at a broader scale, it provides crucial information that impacts everything from water quality to ecosystem health.

 Spearheaded by Dr Matthias Raiber from CSIRO’s Sustainable Groundwater Futures team, this project aims to collect groundwater samples from two proof-of-concept areas on First Nations Country: Beetaloo Sub-Basin in the Northern Territory and the K’gari World-Heritage sand island on Queensland.
-The team will analyse samples through the Atom Trap Trace Analysis (ATTA) technology at UoA, and publish the findings via respective data portals to facilitate inclusion of groundwater environmental tracer data for users in industry and academia.
+The springs and lake systems in these two areas were selected due to their cultural significance in areas of gas exploration, as well as contrasting hydrogeological environments where the noble gas tracers can cover full-time range testing.
+The team will analyse samples through the Atom Trap Trace Analysis (ATTA) technology at UoA, and publish the findings via respective data portals to facilitate the inclusion of groundwater environmental tracer data for traditional owners and industry users.

 The Challenge